 Directed by Graeme Harper

 Written by Gareth Roberts

 “Thrills and chills” are Doctor Who’s bread and butter, but that doesn’t mean every episode has to be full of jump scares or have a heartbreaking tragedy at the center of it.
-Maybe you want to watch something a bit lighter with that one free hour of the day you have; something with a little mystery and a lot of laughs.
-In that case, I present to you this fun little romp of an episode, in which the Doctor solves a murder-mystery with the help of the queen of the genre herself: Agatha Christie.
+Maybe you want to watch something a bit lighter with that one free hour of the day you have; something with a little mystery and a couple solid laughs.
+In that case, I present to you this fun romp of an episode, in which the Doctor solves a murder-mystery with the help of the queen of the genre herself: Agatha Christie.
 Does The Unicorn and the Wasp feature a revolutionary tale that will shatter all your preconceptions of the murder-mystery genre?
-Certainly not, but it’s still a pretty fun and entertaining hour of television, so I won’t let it bug me too much.
+Certainly not, but it’s still a pretty entertaining hour of television, so I won’t let it bug me too much.

 Series Four, Episode Ten

 Directed by Alice Troughton

 Written by Russell T. Davies